Monodromy action of mirror stops for toric Calabi-Yau surfaces: Applications

 This derived equivalence can be observed from the perspective of variation of skeleta.
 In the Lagrangian projection, the associated stop $\stp_{\Sigma_\nn^I}$ consists of horizontal circles at heights $i\in I$, and $i-j$ equally spaced vertical line segments connecting the circles corresponding to adjacent indices $i> j$.
 The associated graph has compact faces of area 1.

 For fixed $\nn$, all such Lagrangian projections of $\stp_{\Sigma_\nn^I}$ are isotopic via area-preserving isotopy.
-For example, on the right we draw two such fans and the Lagrangian projections of the FLTZ stops.
+For example, in \Cref{fig:VGITChambers} we draw two such fans and the Lagrangian projections of the FLTZ stops.
 One isotopy realizing their derived equivalence comes from rotating the 2nd and 4th vertical line segments by 90 degrees (although there are many non-equivalent isotopies).

-By applying the variation of the Bondal-Thomsen collection to the front projection of this isotopy (following \cref{subsec:BTcollection}), we can compute the derived equivalence between these categories at the level of generating objects.
+By applying the variation of the Bondal--Thomsen collection to the front projection of this isotopy (following \cref{subsec:BTcollection}), we can compute the derived equivalence between these categories at the level of generating objects.

 \begin{rem} We could consider the ``Cox Skeleton'' for the $A_1$ singularity, as drawn in \Cref{fig:coxSkeleton}.
 The partially wrapped Fukaya category associated to this skeleton agrees with the Cox category (as defined in \cite{ballard2025king}) for the resolved $A_1$ singularity; it also matches the skeleton from \cite{donovan2021mirror} at the discriminant point of the schober.
 While this Cox Legendrian is embedded, the isotopy of non-embedded graphs in the plane corresponding to a braid twist would cause a self-intersection to form in the Legendrian lift, and we thus expect its autoequivalence group to be smaller. \end{rem}